Elemental Diet Powder Recipes for After Your Gut Reset

 Like fully elemental diets, semi-elemental diets are easily absorbed in the upper digestive tract, which helps the lower digestive system rest and recover from illness or injury 2 3.

-A 2016 literature review found that semi-elemental formulas containing hydrolyzed whey protein were more tolerable, digestible, and practical than full elemental formulas for many patients 1.
+A 2016 literature review found that many patients considered semi-elemental formulas containing hydrolyzed whey protein more tolerable, digestible, and practical than full elemental formulas 1.

 Ways We Use Elemental Diets in the Clinic